Indiana University

 Following are some of the most common package management programs:

 • Red Hat Package Manager (RPM): RPM is perhaps the best known package management program.
-For more, see In Linux, what is RPM, and how do I use it to install software?
+For more, see Use RPM in Linux to install software

-• Advanced Packaging Tool (APT): Initially developed for use on Debian GNU/Linux, APT has since been adapted to work with many other distributions (e.g., Solaris, Mandrake, Red Hat, SuSE, and Yellow Dog Linux).
+• Advanced Packaging Tool (APT): Initially developed for use on Debian GNU/Linux, APT has since been adapted to work with many other distributions.
 For more, see the APT HOWTO in the Debian User's Manual.
 Additionally, the manual pages for APT may be available on your system.
-To view them, enter: man apt
+To view them, enter:

 • Portage: Designed for Gentoo Linux, Portage offers functionality similar to that of the package management systems discussed above.
 Additionally, Portage is the primary distribution system for Gentoo Linux software.
 For more, see the Gentoo Documentation Resources page.